 The dance major prepares students for careers in dance performance, choreography, dance education, and/or advanced study in a graduate dance program.
-Dance majors also are hired in the fields of performing arts, arts administration, education, and other related areas.
+Dance majors are also hired in the fields of performing arts, arts administration, education, and other related areas.

 Yes!
-Past Dance majors have double majored in many different things including, Business, Nutrition, Marketing, and even Nursing.
+Past Dance majors have double majored in many different areas including, Business, Nutrition, Marketing, and even Nursing.
 It will probably take longer than four years, but with dedication and perseverance you can succeed.

 If you are interested in the BFA in Performance and Choreography you must audition by the end of your first year.
 You will fill out a BFA Application, attend an audition, show a 2 minute solo choreography of your choice, followed by an interview with faculty.
 For audition dates and more information click here.

 The Strutters organization has a long, proud and strong tradition of excellence.
 Strutters are known around the world for the showmanship and “pizzazz” of their performances.
 For 56 years, Strutters have fascinated audiences with their performances at football games, parades, movies, and international performances.
 The Strutters of Texas State University have long been associated with the pageantry and tradition of Texas State intercollegiate athletics.
 First established in 1960, the Strutters boast alumni of thousands, who have helped to make the organization what they are today.

 The Strutters faculty is located in Strahan Coliseum.

 The Bachelor of Fine Arts degree in Dance at Texas State University is situated within the Department of Theatre & Dance in the College of Fine Arts and Communication.It is a degree that offers a professional education in Dance.